angelcarollyne/VR-Dragon-Boat-Showcase/README.md

 ---

 ## 📖 Project Overview
-This project is a high-fidelity Virtual Reality (VR) training system designed to provide accessible dragon boat coaching[cite: 1].
-It addresses the pedagogical challenges of traditional coaching by providing a repeatable, safe, and immersive environment for learners to master complex rowing mechanics[cite: 1, 2].
+This project is a high-fidelity Virtual Reality (VR) training system designed to provide accessible dragon boat coaching.
+It addresses the pedagogical challenges of traditional coaching by providing a repeatable, safe, and immersive environment for learners to master complex rowing mechanics.

-### The Four Critical Phases of Rowing[cite: 1, 2]:
+### The Four Critical Phases of Rowing:
 *   **Setup:** Initial body positioning and paddle grip.
 *   **Catch:** The precise entry point of the paddle into the water.
 *   **Rowing:** The power phase driving the boat forward.